artysta/duolingo/README.md

     https://artysta-cloud.vercel.app/api/duolingo/statistics?user=your_user_name&renderTitle=true&fields=field_1,field_2,field_3,field_4,field_5,field_6

 The `user` query parameter is required.
 The `fields` parameter is also required.
 You have to provide at least 1 `field` in the query.
 At the moment only 6 fields are supported: `streak`, `totalXp`, `totalCrowns`, `learningLanguage`, `username`, `totalCourses`.
 Fields in the URL query should be separated by comma.
 The `renderTitle` parameter is optional (but its default value is `true`).
 If the `renderTitle` is set to `false`, the card title will not be displayed.
+You can also use the optional `lightTheme` parameter to define, if the card should be displayed in light or night mode - the default value of this parameter is `false`.

 For example, below you can find a valid URL for my Duolingo user: